Dan O'Bannon: 1970s

 He was retained to supervise special effects for an Alejandro Jodorowsky production of Frank Herbert's Dune.
 That project fell apart in 1976 and the movie was never made, reportedly because the major Hollywood studios were wary of financing the picture with Jodorowsky as director.
 O'Bannon's role is prominently featured in the 2013 documentary Jodorowsky's Dune.
+During pre-production of the movie, he wrote and sketched out the comic book story The Long Tomorrow, illustrated by Moebius.
+The comic had a significant impact on the science fiction genre.
 The collapse of Dune left O'Bannon broke, homeless, and dependent on friends for his survival.
 According to The Guardian, "George Lucas was impressed enough with his hand-animated, faux computer screen graphics to hire him to do similar work on Star Wars, but otherwise this was an incredibly lean period for him."
 He eventually abandoned technical film work for scriptwriting.
 While living with his friend Ronald Shusett, they came up with the story for O'Bannon's career-making film Alien (1979), for which he wrote the screenplay and supervised visuals.